dataplat/dbatools/CONTRIBUTING.md

 This can be anything from finding bugs in our current or preview release that our tests have missed to combing through our current issues to confirm they still exist.

-[Open a new issue](https://dbatools.io/new-issue/) GitHub and fill in all the details.
+[Open a new issue](https://dbatools.io/new-issue/) on GitHub and fill in all the details.
 The title should report the affected function, followed by a brief description (e.g. _Get-DbaDatabase - Add property x to default view_).
 The provided template holds the details maintainers and contributors will need in order to confirm whether it is reproducible.

 ### 📃 Documentation